westwerk/contao-gulp-boilerplate/README.md

 Runnning `gulp` will start the less compiler, autoprefixer, minify the css and put the rendered css back into the theme folder.
 The bootstrap and font-awesome fonts will be copied into the theme folder for easier access in your less files.
 Note that `gulp` will only run this once and then exit.

 Running `gulp dev` will start watching your files for changes and triggers the live reload.
-It will also **not** minify and concatenate css files.
+It will **not** minify and concatenate CSS files.

+### JSHint

+We're using JSHint to lint our JS files.
+If you want to disable that, remove the watcher from `gulp/tasks/watch.js`.
+You can find the JSHint config in `package.json`.

 ### Additional Bower assets